Coast Guard divers hope to reach 12 missing in capsized ship

 PORT FOURCHON, La.
-(AP) — Divers searching for oil industry workers on a capsized liftboat prepared to enter the overturned vessel on Friday, a rescue effort complicated by daunting technical challenges and continued bad weather.
+(AP) — Divers searching for oil industry workers on a capsized lift boat prepared to enter the vessel Friday, a rescue effort complicated by daunting technical challenges and continued bad weather.

 The hope is that the 12 missing people have found air pockets to survive inside the Seacor Power, most of which is submerged in 50-foot seas about 8 miles (13 kilometers) off the Louisiana coast.

 “As long as the weather permits, the divers will try to gain to access to the vessel.
-That is the ultimate goal,” Coast Guard spokesman Carlos Galarza said early Friday.
+That is the ultimate goal,” Petty Officer 3rd Class Carlos Galarza said early Friday.

-Two of the missing had been communicating with rescuers by VHF radio after the ungainly platform ship flipped over in hurricane-force winds on Tuesday.
-They were spotted clinging to the overturned hull, but returned to seek shelter inside after a third man fell into the water and was lost.
+Two of the missing had been communicating with rescuers by two-way radio after the ungainly platform ship flipped over in hurricane-force winds Tuesday.
+They were spotted clinging to the overturned hull but returned to seek shelter inside after a third man fell into the water and was lost.
 There have not been any signs of life since then, officials said.

 “It would be somewhat analogous to breathing in and out of a paper bag,” he added.
 “At some point, it’s not survivable.”